mervick/rhythmbox-telegram/README.md

 ### Telegram Data

 Data obtained from Telegram is encrypted using a user-provided encryption key and managed by the official Telegram client [TDLib](https://core.telegram.org/tdlib).
-The encrypted databases are stored at `~/.local/share/rhythmbox/telegram/*/database`
+The encrypted database is stored at `~/.local/share/rhythmbox/telegram/*/database`
 This database is required for TDLib to work.

 ### Temporary Audio Files